 On Sunday, the other three papers including "A Few Good Films: Alternative Representation of Women in Films in the 70s in Bangladesh" was presented by Bangladeshi filmmaker and independent film activist Mehzad Ghalib; "We will Tell the Truth through Cinema - Women of the Iranian Cinema" was presented by Iranian film festival programmer, distributor and film producer Elaheh Nobakht and "Depicting Son Preference in Indian Cinema: A Feminist Contemplation" was presented by Debjani Halder, film research officer of the Film and Television Institute of India (Pune).

-The sessions on Sunday were respectively presided over by DIFF chairperson Professor Kishwar Kamal, Bangladeshi independent filmmaker Shamim Akhter and Dr Kaberi Gayen, Professor at Dhaka University's Mass Communication & Journalism department - with noted discussants including South Korean film festival programmer, playwright, journalist, producer, and human rights activist Su Lee, noted Bangladeshi filmmaker, screenwriter and producer Nargis Akhter, media personality and Jagannath University’s Film and Television department faculty Fatima Amin, country director of ActionAid Bangladesh Farah Kabir, Bangladeshi independent filmmaker, editor, and instructor Chaitali Somadder, Bangladeshi actress Bonna Mirza, Indian film society activist, film programmer and journalist Uma da Cunha, manager of Tehran’s Hilaj Film and Acting School in Iran Shadi Javadi and Bangladeshi filmmaker and film society activist and director Aka Reza Ghalib.
+The sessions on Sunday were respectively presided over by DIFF chairperson Professor Kishwar Kamal, Bangladeshi independent filmmaker Shamim Akhter and Dr Kaberi Gayen, Professor at Dhaka University's Mass Communication and Journalism department - with noted discussants including South Korean film festival programmer, playwright, journalist, producer, and human rights activist Su Lee, noted Bangladeshi filmmaker, screenwriter and producer Nargis Akhter, media personality and Jagannath University's Film and Television department faculty Fatima Amin, country director of ActionAid Bangladesh Farah Kabir, Bangladeshi independent filmmaker, editor, and instructor Chaitali Somadder, Bangladeshi actress Bonna Mirza, Indian film society activist, film programmer and journalist Uma da Cunha, manager of Tehran's Hilaj Film and Acting School in Iran Shadi Javadi and Bangladeshi filmmaker and film society activist and director Aka Reza Ghalib.